 The data ownership.
 Utilizing own advertising DSP is about more freedom and control at the same time.
 Collected user data and technology belong to the brand that means advertisers are free to leverage them how they want to achieve high ad campaign performance.
 The personal user data management becomes less risky as there’s no need to entrust the customer data to intermediaries and there’s no room for the data breach or loss.

 Commission fee elimination.
-Since the programmatic chain includes an enormous amount of intermediaries, such as ad tech providers, traffic arbitrators, and agencies (if involved), all of them consume a particular fraction of advertiser’s budget.
+Since the programmatic chain includes an enormous amount of intermediaries, such as ad tech providers, traffic arbitrators, and agencies (if involved), all of them consume a particular fraction of the advertiser’s budget.
 Running down the pipe, the budget disperses, and the publisher receives only half of the cost.
 Own DSP works transparently, eliminating third-party services; such a system removes the need for additional fees and commission.

 Flexibility.
 DSPs in advertising can offer an immersive pool of features and augmentations.
 Sometimes they’re honest about having such a functional set, but on the flip side, such platforms are not one-size-fits-all.
-White label DSP allows brands to build solutions suited for special needs, demands, business objectives, and function according to the product roadmap.
+White label DSP allows brands to build solutions suited for special needs, demands, business objectives, and functions according to the product roadmap.
 Striving for more flexibility and control?